astropy/astropy/docs/io/misc.rst

 All new transform schemas reference the base transform schema of the latest type.
 This schema describes the other model attributes that are common to all or many models, so that individual schemas only handle the parameters specific to that model.
-Additionally, this schema references the latest verison of the ``quantity`` schema, so that models can retain information about units and quantities.
+Additionally, this schema references the latest version of the ``quantity`` schema, so that models can retain information about units and quantities.
 References allow previously defined objects to be used inside new custom types.